ztalha6/BobtailAssignment/README.md

 A asssignment from Bobtail company.

 - Email/Password Sign-In through firebase.
-- Fetching food data from Firebase.
+- Fetching food data from Firestore.
-- I have added ramndom foods to firebase named 'food'.
+- I have added random foods to firestore named 'food'.
 - I have used 3 filter types as guided.
 - Used GetX as state managment tool.